epochpic/epochpic.github.io/content/documentation/basic_usage/Compiler_Flags.md

     particles pusher and also to store copies of particles until the next output dump, it is a heavyweight diagnostic.
 If you don't require the diagnostic you can set this flag to disable it.
+-   PROBE_TIME - Paticle probes also output the time particles pass the probe.
+    Without this key, only the time of the SDF output dump will be available.
 -   PARTICLE_SHAPE_TOPHAT - By default, the code uses a first order b-spline (triangle) shape function to represent particles giving third order particle weighting.
 Using this flag changes the particle